tinlaboratory/taxonomigqa/README.md

 ## Contextualized Representational Similarity Analysis

-Get Qwen2.5 data by running `analysis/everything-qwen.R`, then run:
+Get Qwen2.5 data by running `analysis/qwen-fine-grained.R`, which saves the set of questions that have the same ground truth answer ('No'), and answers produced for these questions by Qwen2.5 LM as well as VLM (in `data/gqa_dataset/qwen-lm-base-correct-no.csv` and `data/gqa_dataset/qwen-vl-base-correct-no.csv`) then run:

 ```bash
 bash scripts/cwe-sims.sh